-Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) are U.S. Government programs in which federal agencies with large research and development budgets set aside a small fraction of their funding to be competitively awarded to small businesses.
+Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) are U.S. Government programs in which federal agencies with large research and development (R&D) budgets set aside a fraction of their funding to be competitively awarded to small businesses.
+The SBIR program encourages private sector commercialization of innovations derived from Federal R&D while the STTR program encourages technology transfers and cooperative research between small businesses and research institutions.
 The small businesses that win awards through these programs are encouraged to commercialize the technology and they retain the rights to any technology that they develop.

-- Phase I explores the feasibility of innovative concepts with awards up to $150,000 for SBIR awards and $100,000 for STTR awards for about 9 months.
+- Phase 1 explores the feasibility of innovative concepts, with awards up to $150,000 for both SBIR and STTR awards, over a 9 month period.

-- Phase II focuses on the principal R&D effort, with awards up to $1,000,000 for SBIR awards and $750,000 for STTR awards, over a two-year period.
-Only Phase I award winners may compete for Phase II funding.
+- Phase 2 focuses on the principal R&D effort, with awards up to $1,000,000 for both SBIR and STTR awards, over a two-year period.
+Only Phase 1 award recipients may apply for Phase 2 funding for a given topic.